02 Using the graphical user interface Aifeducation - Studio

 Creating a classifier requires two kinds of data.
 First, a text embedding of a collection of texts.
 These embeddings should be created with a text embedding model as described in section 3.3.2.
 Second, a table with the labels of every text.
 This kind of data should be created as described in section 3.1.2.

-You can provide the text embeddings by opening the corresponding file in the first box (Input Data).
+You can provide the text embeddings by opening the corresponding file in the first box (Input Data) by clicking on the Choose Embeddings button.
 After selecting the embeddings, you will see a summary of the underlying text embedding model that generated the embeddings.
 In addition, you can see how many documents are in the file.

 Please note that the classifier is bound to the text embedding model that generated the embeddings.
 That is, the classifier can only be used if you have access to the corresponding text embedding model.
 The text embedding model is necessary to transform raw texts into a format that the classifier can understand.